MSR Oil-Water Separators for Industrial and Chemical Plants

 After the inlet chamber, the water passes through the coalescing plates where most of the small oil droplets are removed.
 The droplets are captured on the plates, coalesce to form large drops, and the drops migrate upward to the surface of the separator.
 Downstream of the coalescing plates, a second skimmer helps to remove the oil layer.

-The Picture5cleaned water then passes under the oil dam and exits the separator through an adjustable water weir and clearwell.
+The cleaned water then passes under the oil dam and exits the separator through an adjustable water weir and clearwell.
 After the separator, the water is directed to the sanitary sewer through the previously installed effluent system.
 Hydrocarbons captured in the system are skimmed to the oil tank and automatically pumped to a separate oil holding tank.
 The photo to the left shows the unit during field assembly.

 OPERATING RESULTS: